aaronparker/aaronparker.github.io/_posts/2007-02-13-software-quality-whats-that.md

 ---
 I've seen some dumb software in my travels and [Mercury Quality Center](http://www.mercury.com/us/products/quality-center/) is no exception; however this one has got me scratching my head.

-Mercury Quality Center &#8220;provides a web-based system for _automated_ software quality testing and management&#8221;.
+Mercury Quality Center "provides a web-based system for _automated_ software quality testing and management".
 It uses a browser front-end with ActiveX controls connecting to a back-end process (I really don't know much about the back-end).
 Now, as you would expect from the product description, Mercury Quality Center should be a nice quality package from end to end.
 In my view this would include a scriptable client installation package.
 Scripting any client software installation is important because it should be a consistent repeatable process.

 Except that's where they strike out.
 The incredibly dumb thing about this is the client software is packaged up in an _InstallShield_ package which is only used to unpack some files and launch another custom installer.
 (See the screenshot).
 No silent install for you!